Why You Need A New Staircase?

 Based on our client’s feedback, when considering a Loft conversion, the selection of the staircase gets a little confusing.
 The placement of your stairs is also one of the most important things to consider before you start creating the Pinterest board of your dreams.
 This is because the staircase takes up a fair sized chunk of floor space and it needs to be in a place that’s not only convenient but also one that adheres to fire regulations.

-Here we have a few points to think about when it comes to loft stairs.
+Here we have a few points to think about when it comes to stairs-to-loft conversion.

 Need Advice On Staircases?
 Call Us